naurril/SUSTechPOINTS/README.md

      del/ctrl+d  remove selected box

      1,2  select previous/next box
-     3,4  show previous/next frame in current scene 5,6,7  show camera helper box of sideviews.
+     3,4, or pageup/pagedown  show previous/next frame in current scene
+     5,6,7  show camera helper box of sideviews.

      space: pause/continue stream play

 Side sbu-view (projective view):

+     note:
-     (note: in perspective view, all keyboard operations are same as operating in top-view)
+     - in perspective view, all keyboard operations are same as operating in top-view
+     - these shortcuts are applicable when a subview is activated by placing the mouse over it.

      a: move box left
      s: move box down